mholtkamp/octave/Documentation/Development/NativeAddon/Examples/Coin.md

     bool enabled = true;
 };

-// Global list of all active Rotator3Ds (managed by the plugin) static std::vector<Rotator3DData*> sActiveRotator3Ds;
+// Global list of all active Coins (managed by the plugin) static std::vector<CoinData*> sActiveCoins;

 //=============================================================================
 // Plugin Tick - Called every frame by the engine